circleci/circleci-docs/jekyll/_cci2/language-ruby.md

       PGUSER: circleci-demo-ruby
       PGPASSWORD: ""
       RAILS_ENV: test
-    # a series of steps to run, some are similar to those in "build".
+    # A series of steps to run, some are similar to those in "build".
     steps:
       - checkout
       - ruby/install-deps